Anton Rintelen: July Putsch

-Despite having been a member of his government, Rintelen had become an opponent of Engelbert Dollfuss.
-He planned a coup d'état under the direction of Theodor Habicht, Rudolf Weydenhammer, and Fridolin Glass.
-Rintelen was considered a prospective Chancellor in 1934.
+Despite having been a member of his government, Rintelen became an opponent of Engelbert Dollfuss.
+In 1934 he planned a coup d'état under the direction of Theodor Habicht, Rudolf Weydenhammer, and Fridolin Glass, after which Rintelen was considered a prospective Chancellor.
 The plan was to broadcast a false report that Dollfuss had transferred his power to Rintelen.
 Rintelen wanted to quit at the last minute but the plan went ahead, albeit it proved a failure.
 Dollfuss was killed, but the government managed to crush the uprising, with over 100 Nazis being killed in street-fighting across the country.
 After the coup failed, Rintelen tried to kill himself via a gunshot to the chest.
 He was seriously injured, but survived.
-While Rintelen was in the hospital, an Austrian Jew, Josef Kraus, donated blood to save his life."The Vienna papers carrying the story commented drily that 'if Dr. Rintelen had become Chancellor he would also have taken Jewish blood, but in a totally different fashion.'"Rintelen's involvement in the July Putsch saw him tried by a military court for high treason in 1935.
-However, Justice Minister Egon Berger-Waldenegg, the state leader of the Styrian Home Guard, instructed the public prosecutor to conduct the trial in such a way that he would not be to sentenced to death.
+While Rintelen was in the hospital, an Austrian Jew, Josef Kraus, donated blood to save his life.The Vienna papers carrying the story commented drily that 'if Dr. Rintelen had become Chancellor he would also have taken Jewish blood, but in a totally different fashion.'Rintelen's involvement in the July Putsch saw him tried by a military court for high treason in 1935.
+However, Justice Minister Egon Berger-Waldenegg, the state leader of the Styrian Home Guard, instructed the public prosecutor to conduct the trial in such a way that he would not be sentenced to death.
 As such, Rintelen was sentenced to life imprisonment.
 He was released from prison in February 1938, a month before the Anschluss, but took no further part in politics.
 He died in 1946.